Best Practices for Image Deployment

 The following sections describe best practices for deploying Windows images.

 If you intend to transfer a Windows image to a different computer, you must run sysprep /generalize, even if the computer has the same hardware configuration.
 The sysprep /generalize command removes unique information from your Windows installation, which enables you to reuse that image on different computers.
 The next time you boot the Windows image, the specialize configuration pass runs.
 During this configuration pass, many components have actions that must be processed when you boot a Windows image on a new computer.
 Any method of moving a Windows image to a new computer, either through imaging, hard disk duplication, or other method, must be prepared with the sysprep /generalize command.
 Moving or copying a Windows image to a different computer without running sysprep /generalize is not supported.

 Selecting the Windows Image to Install During Windows Setup

 In most installations, the product key specified in the Microsoft-Windows-Setup component is used to select a Windows image during Windows Setup.
-However, there may be instances when you have multiple Windows images of the same edition, particularly if you maintain a single Windows image (.wim) file that includes Windows images for multiple architecture types and languages.
+However, there may be instances when you have multiple Windows images of the same edition, particularly if you maintain a single .wim file that includes Windows images for multiple architecture types and languages.

 For cross-platform deployments, you should create architecture-specific settings for each configuration pass in an answer file.
-For example, for a 32-bit preinstallation environment and a 64-bit destination computer, you should specify only x86-based components in the windowsPE configuration pass, and x64-based components in all other configuration passes.
+For example, for a 32-bit preinstallation environment and a 64-bit destination computer, you should specify only x86 components in the windowsPE pass, and amd64 components in all other passes.